vimalmenon/backend.completeautomate/README.md

       - [x] Upload prompts to S3 Bucket
       - [x] Make Workflow as `Archive` tasks after 1 week
       - [x] Only update the metadata and other flow for last 2 weeks old videos
-      - [x] Make the image generation more generic to be used
-      - [x] Put all the generated image prompt to review
       - [x] Higher lvl component (UI and Generator) should never access DB directly
       - [ ] Check if video need flow
       - [ ] Standardize the image generation